-- 4.10 In determining whether to investigate a complaint, the Monitoring Officer will adopt a three-stage process, all in consultation with an Independent Person.
-At each stage the Monitoring Officer may request further clarification or documentation from the complainant, without this forming part of any investigation. - Stage 1 The Monitoring Officer will decide whether the complaint is within the Authority's jurisdiction which will include consideration of the paragraphs of the Code to which the complaint might relate.
-If there is no jurisdiction then the complaint will be dismissed. - Stage 2 The Monitoring Officer will decide whether there is direct evidence that a breach took place.
+- 4.11 In determining whether to investigate a complaint, the Monitoring Officer will adopt a three-stage process, all in consultation with an Independent Person.
+At each stage the Monitoring Officer may request further clarification or documentation from the complainant, without this forming part of any investigation. - Stage 1 The Monitoring Officer will decide whether the complaint is within the Authority's jurisdiction or "capacity", which will include consideration of the paragraphs of the Code to which the complaint might relate.
+If there is no jurisdiction then the complainant will be informed that the complaint will not be considered further. - Stage 2 The Monitoring Officer will decide whether there is direct evidence that a breach took place.
 The level of proof will be on the balance of probabilities, that is to say, whether it is more likely than not.
-If there is no direct evidence, or if the complaint is considered to be vexatious, then the complaint will be dismissed. - Stage 3 The Monitoring Officer will decide whether the complaint is suitable to be dealt with within the Local Resolution Procedure, or whether it should be the subject of a full investigation.
+If there is no direct evidence, or if the complaint is considered to be vexatious (see paragraphs 4.20 and 4.21 below), or the matters complained of took place more than 3 months ago and there is no satisfactory explanation for the delay provided, then the complaint will be dismissed. - Stage 3 The Monitoring Officer will decide whether the complaint is suitable to be dealt with within the Local Resolution Procedure, or whether it should be the subject of a full investigation.
 The criteria which will be used for this analysis are set out in Appendix 2.